Trade shows are a great opportunity to get your brand and products in front of new potential customers, but what happens when the show is over?

 You can cultivate every trade show lead, but you need a plan that does more than jump on the hot leads only to let the warm leads cool off.
 Lead cultivation is a long-term commitment, sometimes as long as 12 to 18 months, which is why it requires more than a one-time, generic follow-up call or email.
 If you want to get more out of your trade show leads, you need a plan, and we can help.

-To learn more, contact Gary at firstname.lastname@example.org or 717-823-6939 and ask about a Post-Show Lead Cultivation Audit.
+To learn more, contact Gary Peterson by email or call him at 717-823-6939 and ask about a Post-Show Lead Cultivation Audit.